 Study site

 This study took place at the Austin Peay State University Farm and Environmental Education Center located in Clarksville, Tennessee, USA (36.5701°, -87.3385°, 145-155 m asl).
 The site consists of approximately 80 ha of 60-year-old second growth forest, with dominant species of Fagus grandifolia, Acer spp, and Quercus spp.
-We used data retrieved from National Oceanic and Atmospheric Climate Data Online (National Oceanic and Atmospheric Administration 2023, www.ncei.noaa.gov/cdo-web, station ID USC00401790) for Clarksville, Tennessee, USA to determine temperature patterns.
+We used data retrieved from a station XX km from the study site and positioned in a similar forest type and aspect from the National Oceanic and Atmospheric Climate Data Online (National Oceanic and Atmospheric Administration 2023, www.ncei.noaa.gov/cdo-web, station ID USC00401790).
 For the period between 1980 and 2023 the mean annual high temperature was 21.1°C, and the mean low temperature was 8.7°C. For the same period, the mean annual precipitation was 1301 mm.
-For this study, we defined freezing as temperatures at or below -2°C to ensure the temperatures were sufficiently low enough to impact tree tissue.
+For this study, we defined freezing as temperatures at or below -2°CB as a conservative approach to estimate biologically meaningful freezing events. .

 We selected three deciduous tree species that are foundational in secondary forests throughout much of the eastern United States: Acer saccharum Marshall, Fagus grandifolia Ehrh., and Liriodendron tulipifera L. Additionally, these species vary in timing of their spring phenology with L. tulipifera generally displaying an earlier leaf out compared to A. saccharum and F. grandifolia.
 All individuals of the same species were selected based on proximity (all individuals collected from within 50 m of each other), were on north-facing aspects, at the same elevation, relatively flat terrain, and in similar levels of canopy cover to reduce the effects of microclimate on interspecific freezing tolerance variation.
 Trees were 8-75 cm in diameter at breast height and were all approximately 20-60 years old.